 There’s a lot of questionable content on the internet and it is harder for us to make sure children and teens are not accessing these materials.
 With net neutrality repealed, questionable sites could be blocked by your ISP.
 This will make sure the internet is safe for impressionable children and teens.

-What Are The Advantages Of Net Neutrality?
+What Are The Advantages of Network Neutrality?

 There are several arguments for net neutrality.
 Net neutrality would ensure that everyone has the freedom to browse, communicate and voice their opinions on the internet.
 Illegal activities will still be monitored and removed as they have been.